Table of Contents

 Brother is a well-known and reputable brand when it comes to embroidery machines so perhaps it comes as no surprise that my first two picks are both Brother embroidery machines.
 This is not to say the others I’ve picked aren’t as good.
 It’s just that I can’t stick all of them at #1.

 The PE770 is an embroidery-only machine.
 It is essentially the embroidery-only version of the SE1800 I reviewed above without the “grand slam package” (You can get the “grand slam package” version of the PE770 here).
-It is not for sewing or quilting.
 It is an ideal machine for someone looking to embroider at home for family and friends.

-If you want to use it as a home embroidery business machine, it will work as long as you are not using it to complete large orders in a short period of time.
+If you want to use it as a home embroidery business machine, it will work as long as you are not using it to complete large orders in a short period.
 You just won’t be able to complete the projects fast enough.
-For simple embroidery designs with fewer colors, it might just work for large orders but for complex multicolor embroidery designs, you certainly need a multi-needle machine.
+For simple embroidery designs with fewer colors, it might just work for large orders, but for complex multicolor embroidery designs, you certainly need a multi-needle machine.